shikaan/shikaan.github.io/content/blog/design-patterns-in-web-development-intro/index.md

 # Introduction

-## Foreword

-Before diving down in this series you might want to know why I am writing this.

-My name is Manuel and I am a more-or-less Italian more-or-less lifelong geek.
-Although I am doing web development since the dark ages of `<tables>`, I decided to make software development a full time job only three years ago.

-As you can imagine, I didn't have my Computer Science education, so I am continuously striving to fill this gap studying "academic" topics as much as I can.

-Moreover, I recently moved away from my home country, thus I also need a good excuse to practice my English.

-This is exactly where this series of articles comes from.

 ## What is this about?

 What I'd like to do is writing articles about Design Patterns based on what I learned mainly from [the Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns).